 Estimated Chargeable Income (ECI) form within three months from the company’s financial year end except for (a) companies that fulfill the conditions under the Administrative Concession; and (b) certain entities that are not required to file ECI.

 Corporate Income Tax Returns, commonly known as Form C-S or Form C, by November 30 of each year, except for dormant companies for which IRAS has waived the requirement to file.

-In 2020, those who do not comply with this requirement will be fined S$300 by ACRA.
+Those who do not comply with this requirement will be fined S$300 by ACRA.
 IRAS may also punish the estimated tax payable.

 Considering the consequences of non-compliance for business reporting, which are the revoking of visas and impact on business reputation, it is not worth it to skip out on this.
 Doing it alone, the process might be tough.
 Engage a service provider for all the corporate secretarial work because they usually simplify the deadlines for you.
 Make one payment, once a year, and they handle all the paperwork and get all the filings done on time.